rasikasrimal/Spaced-Repetition-App/CONTRIBUTING.md

 - Write TypeScript using strict typing and prefer existing utility helpers where available.
 - Keep components small and composable; colocate unit tests alongside the code they cover.
 - Follow Tailwind conventions already established in the codebase and use design tokens defined in `tailwind.config.ts`.
+- When introducing filter rails or status chips, match the dashboard pattern: active buttons use `bg-primary/10 text-primary border-primary` with `focus-visible:ring-primary/50`, inactive buttons stay muted until `hover:bg-accent/20` elevates them, and the group remains a single-line, scrollable flex row.

 ## Documentation